Keldur Turf House in South Iceland - is this the oldest House in Iceland?

 Close to Keldur is the well-known volcano Mt.
 Hekla, which erupts pretty frequently, and from Keldur is a beautiful view of the volcano (see my photo above).

-My relative, Drífa, who lives at Keldur, posts a photo of Mt.
-Hekla every day on her Facebook page, and I love seeing how different the volcano looks from day to day.
+My relative Drífa, who lives at Keldur, posts a photo of Mt.
+Hekla on her Facebook page every day she stays there, and I love seeing how different the volcano looks from day to day.

 Mt.
-Hekla can often be seen with this strange-looking cloud on her top, which makes her look like she is wearing a cap with a tassel.
+Hekla can often be seen with a strange-looking cloud atop it, making it look like it is wearing a cap with a tassel.

 Lava rocks from Hekla's eruptions were used for building the farmstead at Keldur.
 And driftwood was also used as a building material.

-The other buildings at Keldur, apart from the farm are f.ex. a smithy, a cattle shed, a stable, store-houses, a stockyard, and a smithy.
+The other buildings at Keldur, apart from the farm, include a smithy, a cattle shed, a stable, storehouses, and a stockyard.

-At Keldur you will find the oldest remaining structure in Iceland.
-An underpass was found in 1932 by coincidence when the residents were digging for a septic tank.
+At Keldur, you will find one of the oldest remaining structures in Iceland.
+An underpass leading to the creek was discovered in 1932 by coincidence when the residents were digging for a septic tank.

-The underpass is believed to date back to the 11th-13th century, at the time of the Viking Sturlungaöld age.
+The underpass is believed to date back to the 11th-13th centuries, during the Viking Sturlungaöld age

 The old underpass

-The 25 meters long underpass leads from the farm to the creek and is believed to have been an escape passage during the Sturlungaöld age wars.
+The 25-meter-long underpass leads from the farm to the creek and is believed to have been an escape passage during the Sturlungaöld age wars.
 It might also have been used to hold down the fort.

 The daughter of Sighvatur Sturluson, Steinvör Sighvatsdóttir, lived at Keldur with her husband Hálfdan Sæmundsson, who was the grandson of the aforementioned Jón Loftsson.

-Additions were made to the turf farm in 1800, a baðstofa - sitting room, which was rebuilt in 1891.
+Additions were made to the turf farm in 1800, including a baðstofa (sitting room), which was rebuilt in 1891.

 Since people are no longer living in the turf-houses, they get cold and damp.
 So a drying system is needed to keep them dry in the wintertime, but in the summertime, many of them are open to visitors.

 The National Museum of Iceland bought the old turf farm in 1942, and the farmhouse is part of the National Museum Historic Buildings Collection.
-I plan on showing you all of the old houses in Iceland, which belong to this collection.
+I plan to show you all the old houses in Iceland that belong to this collection.

-I just recently wrote this travel-blog about all the turf houses in Iceland, which is a start, but there are several stone buildings as well in the collection, which I will show you in another travel-blog.
+I recently wrote a travel blog about all the turf houses in Iceland, which is a start, but there are several stone buildings in the collection as well, which I will show you in another travel blog.

 You will encounter a sign in Icelandic saying: "Bílastæði - Gestir sem koma til að skoða bæinn á Keldum eru beðnir að skilja bíla eftir hér á stæðinu og ganga heim að bænum. - Þjóðminjavörður" - want me to translate ;) "Parking - Visitors, who come to see the farm at Keldur, are asked to leave their car here in this car park and walk to the farm".